 So how are we doing in the 21st century?

-The notes to follow list (on a one-at-time-basis) five prerequisites to motivating and enabling God's people to witness effectively to a needy, but un-reached world.
+The notes to follow list (on a one-at-time-basis) six prerequisites to motivating and enabling God's people to witness effectively to a needy, but largely un-reached world.
 These suggested components of effective outreach are posited principally to stimulate thinking (and - who knows? - discussion) on the subject.

 Prerequisite No. 1: A living personal relationship with Jesus Christ

-How easy (difficult) is it for churches containing a mixture of committed believers and those who are just 'church attenders' to implement and maintain a mission-orientated ethos ?
+How easy (difficult) is it for churches containing a mixture of committed believers and those who are just 'church attenders' to implement and maintain a mission-orientated ethos?
 (And of course a church member who doesn't personally know Christ cannot, and should not be expected to communicate a faith which they do not have.)

 Prerequisite No. 2: A clear and universal understanding of the Gospel and the Great Commission